atmars77/atmars77.github.io/index.md

 We pair poets to co-author poetry anonymously through submissions of “fragments” (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a fragment and write off of someone else’s fragment, or to only submit a fragment.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Seven are open now!
-Check out our submit page for more information.
+Submissions for Issue Seven are closed.

 For updates, follow us on Bluesky @s2fjournal.bsky.social.
 As of April 2026, we started an instagram at [sparktoflamejournal](https://www.instagram.com/sparktoflamejournal).
 You can also reach us at s2fjournal(at)gmail(dot)com.